7 Electric Scooter for Adults in 2026: Tested, Compared, and Ranked

 Our testing protocol covered 2,800+ miles of real-world riding in urban, suburban, and mixed-terrain environments across Seattle, Austin, Denver, and Portland.

-The electric scooter for adults market in 2026 is dominated by established players—Segway-Ninebot, Apollo, Dualtron (Minimotors), NAMI, Vsett, EMOVE, and INOKIM—plus a growing field of budget clones using off-the-shelf components.
+The electric scooter market in 2026 is dominated by established players—Segway-Ninebot, Apollo, Dualtron (Minimotors), NAMI, Vsett, EMOVE, and INOKIM—plus a growing field of budget clones using off-the-shelf components.

 Our Top Picks at a Glance- Electric Scooter for Adults in 2026